Warden0fTime/Warden0fTime/README.md

 ೃ _You can call me __**Venus**__ or __**Noir**__... or whatever floats your boat.
 You can call me clock woman for what I care lmfao_ ⋆·˚

 *₊˚ _I'm really easy-going and most of the time really friendly, I do not bite; feel free to interact with me if you want or wish to.
-Although, keep in mind that energy is something I often don't have... exceptions are made when I'm with my dearest.
+Keep in mind that energy is something I often don't have... exceptions are made when I'm with my dearest.
 Just not really confident on myself, the only moment I ever gain a grain of confidence or related; it's when I'm with [her](https://github.com/CiviIizations)._ ⋆*:

 ─ _“ It's [you](https://github.com/CiviIizations) and **me**. ” ✦_